TITLE Academic Advisor-Marketing and Recruitment Specialist

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Advises HRA undergraduate students by assisting them in the development of academic schedules appropriate for their stated educational goals.
+1. Advises Hospitality Leadership undergraduate students by assisting them in the development of academic schedules appropriate for their stated educational goals.

 2. Advises transfer students regarding transfer course equivalencies and the development of academic schedules.